-When a student is admitted into one of the counseling programs, he or she is assigned a mentor.
-It is the student's responsibility to make regular contact with his or her mentor regarding courses to be taken and overall progress in the program.
+When a student is admitted into one of the counseling programs, the student is assigned a mentor.
+It is the student's responsibility to make regular contact with their mentor regarding courses to be taken and overall progress in the program.
 Among the mentor's responsibilities are the following: (1) to develop a plan of study with each student for timely completion of all degree requirements; (2) to advise the student each semester about courses to take in the subsequent semester; (3) to communicate any corrective feedback to the student; and, (4) to review the student's records at the time that the student registers to graduate to determine that the student has met all program requirements.